-It is said that time heal all wounds.
+It is said that time heals all wounds.

 I beg to differ.